Jun. 2, 2020

 – Rev. Jen Crow, First Universalist Church of Minneapolis

 After the tragic murders by police of George Floyd, Ahmaud Arbery, Breonna Taylor and countless others, we are filled with rage and grief.
-As Unitarian Universalists, we are called to act and speak against the seemingly endless violence targeting our Black, Brown and Indigenous siblings arising from the national diseases of racism and white supremacy.
+As Unitarian Universalists, we are called to act and speak against the seemingly endless violence targeting Black, Brown and Indigenous people arising from the national diseases of racism and white supremacy.

 This statement from UUCF’s Racial Justice Steering Committee (RJSC), which was affirmed by the UUCF Board of Directors, clarifies UUCF’s commitment to ending violence against Communities of Color and dismantling systems of white supremacy, racism and oppression.